MapsPeople/docs/src/map/displaying-objects/location-details-ios.md

 ---
-title: Show Details for Selected Location
+title: Location Details for iOS
 eleventyNavigation:
+  parent: map-displaying-objects
+  key: map-displaying-objects-location-details-ios
-  key: Show Details for Selected Location
+  title: Location Details for iOS
-  parent: ios-v3-guides-locations
-  order: 330
+  order: 100
 ---

 This is an example of displaying some details of a MapsIndoors location